 The principal ingredients, for example, are rice flour and water.

 Rice noodles are delicious, but they also cook in 4-6 minutes, depending on how you like them.
-Furthermore, rice noodles absorb the flavors of the dressing and maintain their texture regardless of dressing in advance.
+Furthermore, rice noodles absorb the dressing flavors and maintain their texture regardless of dressing in advance.

 Another great tip for cooking rice noodles is that it only takes 4-6 minutes to boil; you can also cook vegetables, like broccoli, simultaneously in the same pot.